 I thought, if I have 6mm altogether, maybe my 1mm long sleeve surf suit would not be necessary.
 But Christian disagreed.
 “I’ve had clients like you,” he added.
 Trust me.

-My third clue (yes, I even had a third clue!) was his follow-up question, "Do you want a hood?"
-I have never dived with a hood before.
+My third clue (yes, I even had a third clue!) was his follow-up question, “Do you want a hood?”
+I had never dived with a hood before.
 I normally find things around my head confining and uncomfortable.
 It messes up my focus.

 But I did pause at this though.
 The water is supposed to be about 21 degrees.
 It seemed not much colder than when I dived in Manly Bay, near Sydney, on my first trip to Australia.
 I had a 7mm full suit then.
 It was a shore dive, and was definitely cold going in.
 Yet, I didn’t use a hood then.